Summary

 1) The Clinch

 Possibly one of the best ways to utilize and set up the Muay Thai knee is within the clinch.
 The clinch lends quite easily towards landing knees, and will enable you to utilize both footwork and angles at the same time to land powerful knees.
-The control within the clinch creates a postural dominance that give you space for landing the knee while maintaining control over your opponent.
+The control within the clinch creates a postural dominance that gives you space for landing the knee while maintaining control over your opponent.
 Try these set-ups from within the clinch to land your knees.

 - From within the clinch, try utilizing footwork to move your partner to a new angle (think of taking a full step back, and turning to face the location that was previously behind you while still maintaining the clinch).
 As your partner works to step and catch their balance, use that timing to land a knee to the body.
 Both knees up the middle and knees coming from the outside to your partner’s side are effective here.